Primary PE and Sports Premium Funding

 provide existing staff with training or resources to help them teach PE and sport more effectively

 introduce new sports or activities and encourage more pupils to take up sport

 support and involve the least active children by running or extending school sports clubs, holiday clubs and Change4Life clubs

 run sport competitions

 increase pupils’ participation in the School Games

 employ coaches or specialist teachers to cover planning preparation and assessment (PPA) arrangements - these should come out of your core staffing budgets

 teach the minimum requirements of the national curriculum - including those specified for swimming (or, in the case of academies and free schools, to teach your existing PE curriculum)

 Who is accountable?

+Since September 2013, Ofsted inspections report on PE and sport provision and on how schools spend their additional funding.
 The government also hold schools accountable by requiring them to publish, on their websites, details of how they spend (or will spend) their PE and sport grant.
 They must also include detail about the impact this funding has on pupils’ PE and sport participation and attainment.